About the program

 The Texas Program in Sports and Media is pround to be housed in the Belo Center for New Media, which was formally dedicated to UT Ausitn in November 2012.

 In its basic design and structure, the Belo Center crosses traditional disciplinary boundaries and to create new forms of communication and collaboration.
 It combines cutting-edge technology, trans-disciplinary programs, and international perspectives.
-It wenables students to combine traditional methods with progressive media to shape ideas that will change the face of communication throughout the world.
+It enables students to combine traditional methods with progressive media to shape ideas that will change the face of communication throughout the world.

-\The Belo Center is situated at a major intersection that serves as a gateway to the northwestern side of The University.
+The Belo Center is situated at a major intersection that serves as a gateway to the northwestern side of The University.
 Such a location means that the building will be highly visible to University personnel as well as to the people of Austin.

 Michael J. Cramer

 Michael Cramer is the executive director of TPSM.
-A former president of the Texas Rangers and the Dallas Stars and, more recently, a professor in sports management at New York University, Cramer is the founding director of the College of Communication initiative.
+A former president of the Texas Rangers and the Dallas Stars and, more recently, a professor in sports management at New York University, Cramer is the founding director of the Moody College of Communication initiative.

 Cramer earned his law degree from Marquette University Law School and his bachelor's degree from the State University of New York.
 Here is a video of Cramer discussing his experience in business and sports and Dr. Robert Prentice, professor at UT-Austin's McComb's School of Business.